 I work in the afternoon and around 7 pm I decide I'd better go out to the grocery store to buy some food in case tomorrow, Sunday, all the restaurants are closed.
 I buy instant noodles and a pack of biscuits.
 I decide I want some pizza, so I go to the place on the Plaza which bills itself as a pizzaria and order an Española (personal) for 18 soles ($5.54) plus fizzy drink.
 It arrives and is edible, but not great.
 The old Shipibo women are always hawking their wares around the Plaza and one comes up and tries her luck with me.
 I say no, but invite her to consume the few pieces of garlic bread that came with the pizza.
 She sits down at the table and proceeds to eat them.
 I offer her a slice of pizza, and she accepts, but calls the waitress over and asks for it to be put in a bag; presumably she's saving it for later.

 It's a balmy night so I decide to walk around the Plaza.
 It has two quite impressive fountains and tonight they are playing and are illuminated in ever-changing colors.
 There are a lot of people, young and old.
 Peru (unlike Western countries) has no shortage of young children.
 There's an amazing full Moon.
 In the cathedral across the road a wedding is taking place.
-Next door is the large town hall and administrative offices, with its columns decorated with geometric designs that are obviously inspired by ayahuasca visions.
+Next door is the large town hall and administrative offices, with its columns decorated with geometric designs (see below) that are obviously inspired by ayahuasca visions.

 I walk back along the pedestrian zone, which also has (smaller) illuminated fountains.
 I turn down a dimly-lit side street heading back to the hospedaje and I'm almost upon her when I notice the armless/legless woman that I had seen several days ago in the pedestrian zone.
 She's sitting on a box, waving her stumps of arms.
 I'm a bit embarrassed to look too closely as I walk past.
 I walk to the next corner and stand awhile, looking back.
 I see that people sometimes stop and lay a coin down.
 So I decide to walk back and do the same, and get a better look at her.
 As I come up to her I say "Buenas noches, Señora" and place a 5-soles coin between her stumps of legs.
 There are already about 30 1-sol coins there, so she's doing quite well tonight.
 (Obviously there must be someone else who takes care of her.)
 It looks as if she may have lost most of her arms and legs in a fire, or maybe some motor or industrial accident; or maybe she was born that way.
 As I put the coin down she half-smiles at me and thanks me.
 She looks to be about 30 and is quite attractive.
 Despite having only half her limbs, I suspect she's quite capable of having sex.
 I wonder if she has a boyfriend.